-- 12. Do you support a co-regulatory approach for the registration of engineers? - 13.
+- 12. Do you support a co-regulatory approach for the registration of engineers? yes - 13.
 Pathway 1 will require an engineer to satisfy certain qualifications, skills, knowledge and experience requirements.
-Are there any other eligibility criteria that engineers should meet before being registered? - 14.
+Are there any other eligibility criteria that engineers should meet before being registered?
+Practical Examination - 14.
 The Regulation proposes recognition of Washington Accord accredited qualifications.
 Do you think this is appropriate?
-If not, what alternative approach do you suggest? - 15.
+If not, what alternative approach do you suggest?
+Should recognise equivalent interstate or international qualifications - 15.
 Under Pathway 2 what criteria do you think the professional engineering body should satisfy to be eligible to perform their function?

-16. Would you be supportive of professional bodies developing a PSS for Pathway 3 to be available?
+Qualifications, Peer Review and Examination - 16.
+Would you be supportive of professional bodies developing a PSS for Pathway 3 to be available?
+Yes, with government oversight.

-I would support Pathway 3 in the near future to cater for engineering geologists.
+I would support Pathway 2 or 3 in the near future to cater for engineering geologists.